robdmc/pandashells/README.md

 pandashells come pre-installed with Anaconda, though some tools will require additional libraries.

-There is no requirements.txt file with pandashells because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
+There is no requirements file with pandashells because some of the tools only require the standard library, and there's no sense installing unnecessary packages if you only want to use that subset of tools.
 If a particular tool encounters a missing dependency, it will gracefully fail with an informative message detailing the steps required for installing the missing dependency.

-Below is a comprehensive list of the packages used in the toolset.
+Below is a comprehensive list packages that pandashells imports.
 * gatspy
 * matplotlib
 * mpld3